 The prospective student will be informed:

-additional information must be provided, and a questionnaire will be sent.
-This is an opportunity to describe/explain the situation/behavior(s) that led to the disciplinary violation and/or conviction in his/her own words and explain the current status/situation (reflect on what was learned from the situation/behavior) and education goals.
+Additional information must be provided, and a questionnaire will be sent.
+The questionnaire is an opportunity for the prospective student to describe/explain the situation/behavior(s) that led to the disciplinary violation and/or conviction in his/her own words and explain the current status/situation (reflect on what was learned from the situation/behavior) and education goals.

 Prior to completing the questionnaire, applicants should have all documents ready to submit.
 Applicants can provide a personal statement, additional information for the review committee to consider, and supporting documentation on the questionnaire.